Ghost Hawk Brewing Company: History

 Gun Hill Brewing.
 The brewery opened April 20, 2019 and was the first production brewery in Passaic County since Paterson Consolidated Brewing Company closed after Prohibition.
 They came in 2nd place during News 12's 2019 Brewery Battle.
 In December 2019 the brewery almost shut down when one of the founders suffered from a stroke, but a GoFund me was created and raised $15,000.
-Currently they produce about 1,200 barrels a year in their 15-barrel brewhouse and is on tap in over 100 different bars and restaurants in norther and central New Jersey.
+Currently they produce about 1,200 barrels a year in their 15-barrel brewhouse and is on tap in over 100 different bars and restaurants in northern and central New Jersey.

 Beers and other products

 Ghost Hawk brews many different beers, but has four Flagship products: